 Cayeux, Ahlers and Kavanagh qualify for The Open 2009

-The Zimbabwean ensured his place in the starting field when The Open Championship returns to Turnberry in July.
+The Zimbabwean ensured his place in the starting field when The Open returns to Turnberry in July.

 Cayeux arrived at Royal Durban in good form having narrowly missed out on retaining his Nashua Masters title and he carried on that form shooting 69 in his first round and producing four birdies and just two bogeys for a 68 in the second.
 His two round total of 137 was enough to top the leaderboard.